INCY WINCY SPIDER ACTIVITIES!

 SOME TIPS!

-• You can use 2 toilet roll inner tubes, or kitchen towel and cut it in half.
+• You can use 2 toilet roll inner tubes, or a kitchen towel and cut it in half.

 EASY CLEAN WIPES!